georgegillams/webapp-boilerplate/README.md

 - Custom server for an API
 - Redis DB connection and helpers for reading/writing
 - Security features such as rate-limiting for sensitive API routes, CORS etc
-- Security features such as rate-limiting for sensitive API routes, CORS etc
-- Snapshot testing
 - Unit testing
 - Snapshot testing (coming soon)
 - Bundle size analysis